florianeckerstorfer/florian.ec/source/privacy.md

 # Privay Policy

+- This privacy policy applies to all my websites: [florian.ec](https://florian.ec), [👏🏻.ws](http://👏🏻.ws), [👋🏻.ws](http://👋🏻.ws), [webadventures.at](https://webadventures.at)
-- My website does not use cookies.
+- My websites do not use cookies.
-- My website does not embed code, videos, images or fonts from other websites.
+- My websites do not embed code, videos, images or fonts from other websites.
-- My website is hosted at Digital Ocean in Amsterdam, Europe.
+- My websites are hosted at Digital Ocean in Amsterdam, Europe.
 - My server keeps logs (which include your IP address), these are deleted after 30 days.

 ## Datenschutzerklärung (für Jus-Nerds)